celtera/avendish/book/src/gpu/draw.calls.md

 Where `gpp::generator` is a type similar to `std::generator` which is not available yet in C++20 but will be in C++23.

+## Benefits of the approach

+This has interesting benefits besides the separation of concern which is achieved:

-This has interesting benefits: for instance, it allows to restrict what kind of call can be done in which function.
+1. It allows to restrict what kind of call can be done in which function.
 For instance, the Qt RHI forbids uploading data during a draw operation: the coroutine type for `draw` does not contain the update commands, which allows to enforce this at compile-time.
 Yay C++ :-)